thecodeteam/viprcommand/README.md

 ### quit
-This command will exit ViPR Shell
+This command will exit ViPR Command

 ## REST operations